scarmonger/ubuntu/ubuntu.md

 1. Go to the Firefox download page and click the Download Now button.
 2. Open a terminal and go to the folder where your download has been saved.
 For example: cd ~/Downloads
    Extract the contents of the downloaded file by typing:
    `tar xjf firefox-*.tar.bz2`

 The following commands must be executed as root, or preceded by sudo.

 3. Move the uncompressed Firefox folder to /opt:
    `sudo mv firefox /opt`

 4. Create a symlink to the Firefox executable: sudo ln -s /opt/firefox/firefox /usr/local/bin/firefox

 5. Download a copy of the desktop file:
    `sudo wget https://raw.githubusercontent.com/mozilla/sumo-kb/main/install-firefox-linux/firefox.desktop -P /usr/local/share/applications`

 Alternatively, if wget is not installed on your computer, go to the URL mentioned above, right-click on the page to open the contextual menu and select Save Page As.
 After you downloaded the file, move it to /usr/local/share/applications.

 To verify that the installation was successful, you can open the Troubleshooting Information page.
 In the Application Basics section, the value of Application Binary should be /opt/firefox/firefox-bin.

 # Remove starred nautilus

 https://askubuntu.com/questions/1194319/can-the-starred-folder-in-the-left-pane-of-files-nautilus-be-removed

 # Remove recent nautilus

 https://askubuntu.com/questions/762591/how-to-remove-unwanted-default-bookmarks-in-nautilus

 # Change window color border

 https://github.com/lossurdo/yaru-dark-border

 # xfreerdp

 sudo apt install freerdp2-x11
 xfreerdp +clipboard +fonts /sound /mic /smart-sizing /multimon /network:auto /cert-ignore /u:<username> /d:WORKGROUP /v:192.168.x.x

 # yt-dlp

 sudo curl -L https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -o /usr/local/bin/yt-dlp
 sudo chmod a+rx /usr/local/bin/yt-dlp # Make executable

 # raspberry pi

 moode.local

 # Change root password

 sudo passwd root

+# decoder

+sudo apt install ubuntu-restricted-extras